Siemens-Healthineers/K2s/docs/op-manual/ceph-storage-cross-os.md

 SPDX-License-Identifier: MIT
 -->

-# Ceph Storage for Windows Workloads
+# Ceph Storage for Cross-OS Shared Workloads

 Windows pods cannot use the native CephFS CSI node plugin directly.
 In K2s, Windows consumes CephFS through SMB.

+Use this guide when both Linux and Windows containers need to communicate through the same shared storage.

 ## Scope and constraints